vuejs/vitepress/docs/guide/extending-default-theme.md

   --vp-c-brand: #646cff;

   /* Lighter variation of brand color:
-     Typicaly used for the border of brand-colored buttons */
+     Typically used for the border of brand-colored buttons */
+  --vp-c-brand-light: #747bff;
   --vp-c-brand-lighter: #9da2fd;

   /* Darker variation of brand color: